79 Fifth Avenue, 5th FloorNew York, NY email@example.com

 Class sessions are principally devoted to reading and discussing students' writings for children and young adults, which might include picture book texts, 8-12 fiction or nonfiction, and teenage fiction or nonfiction.
 There is equal emphasis on learning proven techniques and strategies of writing successful literature for children and developing one's own voice and finding forms appropriate for personal projects.
 The ability to express ideas in styles appropriate for children of different ages is key.

 Traditional and contemporary literature is investigated from the specialized perspective of the active writer.
 Course offerings represent all the MFA concentrations, but vary each semester according to the interests of the faculty.
 All literature seminars concentrate on crucial aspects of craft as well as issues of literary history and theory.
-Seminars meet once a week in a two-hour session.
+Seminars meet once a week in a 2.5-hour session.

 Graduate writing students at The New School participate in an ongoing colloquium of visiting writers, critics, writing teachers, editors, publishers, and literary agents.
 It reflects the wide range of cultural activity at The New School and the belief that students benefit from exposure to many voices and genres.
 Examples of regular events embraced by the Writer's Life Colloquium are the public readings co-sponsored with Cave Canem Foundation, The Story Prize, National Book Foundation, National Book Critics Circle, Council of Literary Magazines and Presses (CLMP), Villa Gillet, PEN, the Academy of American Poets, the National Book Awards, and the Poetry Society of America, and public readings and discussions devoted to each of the MFA concentrations.
 The Writer's Life Colloquium also involves special seminars, teaching lectures, publishers' symposia, and visiting writer residencies arranged exclusively for graduate writing students.